In the context of consumer surplus and willingness to pay, which ... | Study Prep in Pearson+

-In the context of consumer surplus and willingness to pay, which market segment is most likely to anticipate and respond to a customer's needs before they are explicitly expressed?
+In the context of consumer surplus and willingness to pay, which statement best describes the choices available to consumers in the fast food market?

 A